siemens/fluffi/docs/howtos/Windows_binary_server/Windows_binary_server.md

 ### Creating the fuzz setup deployment package
-Now that we have all puzzle pieces at hand, let's build the deployment package for our fuzzjob.
+Now that we have all puzzle pieces at hand, let's build the deployment package for our fuzz job.
 To do so, we need to create a folder with the following content:

 ![The file structure of our deployment package](deploymentPackage.png)